mlnrt/himalayan-database-neo4j-import-tool/docs/SCHEMA.md

 - `disabled`: whether the member is physically disabled.
 - `summitSuccess`: whether the member reached the summit.
-- `successClaimed`: whether the member’s claim of success has been disproved or is not generally recognized by the mountaineering community
+- `successClaimed`: whether the member’s claim of success has been disproved or is not generally recognized by the mountaineering community.
 - `successDisputed`: whether the member’s claim of success is either unverified or has been disputed by another party, but the evidence is insufficient to not recognize the ascent.
 - `solo`: whether the member climbed the peak solo.
 - `traverse`: whether the member traversed peaks.
-- `ski`: the member used skis or a snowboard during part of the descent of the peak
+- `ski`: whether the member used skis or a snowboard during part of the descent of the peak.
-- `parapente`: the member used a parapente or hang glider during part of the descent of the peak
+- `parapente`: the member used a parapente or hang glider during part of the descent of the peak.
-- `o2Used`: oxygen was used by the member during the expedition.
+- `o2Used`: whether oxygen was used by the member during the expedition.
-- `o2None`: oxygen was not used by the member during the expedition.
+- `o2None`: whether oxygen was not used by the member during the expedition.
-- `o2Climb`: oxygen was used for climbing by the member during the expedition.
+- `o2Climb`: whether oxygen was used for climbing by the member during the expedition.
-- `o2Descent`: oxygen was not used for climbing, but was used only in descent on part of the route by the member during the expedition.
+- `o2Descent`: whether oxygen was not used for climbing, but was used only in descent on part of the route by the member during the expedition.
-- `o2Sleep`: oxygen was used for sleeping by the member during the expedition.
+- `o2Sleep`: whether oxygen was used for sleeping by the member during the expedition.
-- `o2Medical`: oxygen was used for medical purposes by the member during the expedition.
+- `o2Medical`: whether oxygen was used for medical purposes by the member during the expedition.
 - `death`: whether the member died during the expedition.
 - `deathType`: the type of death of the member during the expedition.
 - `deathClass`: the class of death of the member during the expedition.